Learn Voiceover without a Voiceover Coach

 I mentioned using your own marketing efforts to get work.
-Really, this is something every voice actor should be dedicating at least some of their time to.
+Really, this is something every voice actor should be dedicating at least some of their time to, especially in the beginning.
 There are many ways to reach out to potential clients.
 You can call up local car dealerships or other companies that you know produce their own commercials.
 You can call up production companies and media companies.
 Reach out to e-learning developers.
 And if you’ve got a killer demo, reach out to agents.

 Also, if you’re just interested in getting experience and are less concerned about making money, there are a lot of places where you can volunteer.

 I will caution you not to make a habit of giving away your voiceover services for free.
 It’s one thing to volunteer for a good cause or to gain experience, but it’s another thing to do free work for a company that should be paying you because you want the job.
 If you feel tempted to take a job that doesn’t pay because the company doesn’t have a budget or will just find someone else, consider whether they would ever propose such an offer to their other employees.
 Voiceover is a fun job, but it’s still a job, and it’s still work.
 Aside from volunteer opportunities, you deserve to be paid for your work.

 Voice over training online